rFronteddu/host-monitor/README.md

 Sensors are imported from the library https://github.com/shirou/gopsutil.
 Note that not all sensors produce results for every architecture.
 The Load Sensor, for example, only works in Linux.

-## Configuration
+## Inputs
-The host monitor will look for a configuration file called **hostmonitor.yaml**.
-Once a configuration file is found, active sensors must be defined.
-Sensor flags are used to enable each respective sensor.<br>
-If a conf file is not found, everything is active and statistics are delivered towards localhost.<br>
+The host monitor will look for a configuration file called **hostmonitor.yaml**.If no conf file is  found, everything is active and statistics are delivered towards localhost.
-Note that YAML is case-sensitive and there is no input validation.

-### Configuration example
+### hostmonitor.yaml
 ```
     # Enables the virtual memory sensor (RAM reports)
     VMSensor: true